Kriebel-LLC/taxonomy-edge/README.md

    2. `Build output directory` to `/packages/web/.vercel/output/static`
 4. Complete the Cloudflare instructions set above
 5. Make sure you set all environment variables, or your build will fail!
    - Don't forget the `NODE_VERSION` env var that the instructions above mention!
+Node 18.19.1 is the minimum supported Node version.
    - Note: your `FIREBASE_PRIVATE_KEY` env var must be stripped of all `\n`.
 Cloudflare environment variables do not seem to escape/unescape these properly, at least when entered from the dashboard.

 ## Managing the DB